 Jolly Phonics.
 Pub.
 Jolly Learning.
 XX http://jollylearning.co.uk/

-Synthetic phonics programme and resources based around The Phonics Handbook - N.B. the handbook covers Basic Code only.
+Synthetic phonics programme (unscripted) and resources based around The Phonics Handbook - N.B. the handbook covers Basic Code only.
 Straightforward to use and suitable for youngest children -> 6yrs.
 More advanced code spellings covered in the Grammar Handbooks.
-Resources include interactive games CD-ROM http://jollylearning.co.uk/jolly-shop/jolly-phonics-games-cd/
+Resources include an interactive games CD-ROM http://jollylearning.co.uk/jolly-shop/jolly-phonics-games-cd/

 That Reading Thing www.thatreadingthing.com XX

 training in a basic remedial, linguistic phonics, one-to-one programme

 for older children, teenagers and adults 'The Basics' power point: http://www.dyslexics.org.uk/thebasics.pdf